jonkrohn/ML-foundations/README.md

 All code is provided within Jupyter notebooks [in this directory](https://github.com/jonkrohn/DLTFpT/blob/master/notebooks/).

-These notebooks are intended for use within the (free) [Colab cloud environment](https://colab.research.google.com).
-However, if you're keen to run them locally, you're welcome to do so (for the Jupyter uninitiated, check out [the installation instructions here](https://github.com/jonkrohn/DLTFpT/tree/master/installation) for high-level guidance but be sure to use the [*ML Foundations*-specific Dockerfile](https://github.com/jonkrohn/ML-foundations/blob/master/Dockerfile)).
+These notebooks are intended for use within the (free) [Colab cloud environment](https://colab.research.google.com) and that is the only environment currently actively supported.
+That said, if you're keen to run the notebooks locally, you're welcome to do so (for the Jupyter and Docker uninitiated, check out [the installation instructions here](https://github.com/jonkrohn/DLTFpT/tree/master/installation)).

 ### Content Covered